CLIENT ACCOUNTS

 • Benefits consultants and retirement plan professionals make strong allies.

-• A combined “wealth care” package improves competitive advantage.
+• A combined “wealth care” package may improve competitive advantage.

 Peanut butter and jelly.
 Movies and popcorn.
 Health care and retirement plans.
 Some things just go together.